d-xo/bean-fetch/readme.md

 # bean-fetch

-`bean-fetch` is a tool that fetches raw transaction data from various financial institutions and transforms it into a single consistent beancount ledger.
+`bean-fetch` is a tool that fetches raw transaction data from various financial institutions and transforms it into a single consistent beancount ledger (including prices / cost basis when required).

 ## Usage